2022 prescribed fires

 Date: Spring/Fall

-Additional details: Using prescribed fire, native meadow habitat will be restored in Banff National Park.
-These meadows provide critical, year-round habitat for mountain sheep, goats, grizzly bears, wolves, elk and bison.
+Additional details: Prescribed fire will restore native meadow habitat in Banff National Park.
+These meadows provide critical year-round habitat for grizzly bears, wolves, elk, deer, and bison.

 Wigmore Meadows